COScholl/COScholl.github.io/collections/_grimoire/splice-with-javascript.md

 #### Use Case:
 working with arrays
 #### First Principles:
+- splice() returns a new array with spliced values, and modifies the original array
+- splice() can be used to start at an index and remove _n_ number of elements
+- splice() can be used to add elements to replace elements that were removed, or simply to add elements starting at an index
 #### using .splice() and .forEach() methods
 ```
 const frankenSplice = (arr1, arr2, n) => {